Gemma O'Doherty

 Gemma O'Doherty (born 24 August 1968) is an Irish far-right activist and conspiracy theorist.
 She began her career as a staff writer for the Irish Independent, contributing articles on travel, the criminal justice system and corruption, but was dismissed in 2013.
 She attempted to run as a candidate in the 2018 Irish presidential election, but failed to secure the minimum qualifying number of nominations required to be added to the ballot.
 O'Doherty was unsuccessful in the 2019 European Parliament election in Ireland, receiving 1.85% of first preference votes in the Dublin constituency.
 She unsuccessfully ran in the 2020 Irish general election receiving just under 2% of first preference votes.

 Her views on a range of subjects have led to a series of legal actions and calls for tightening of hate-crime legislation.
 She has been banned from YouTube since July 2019 for violations of its policies on hate speech.

 Early life

 Gemma O'Doherty was born in Ranelagh in Dublin, to Hubert O'Doherty, a pharmacist, and his wife Sheila.
 O'Doherty has a BA in Politics and an MA in Equality Studies from University College Dublin.
 She was a teacher before becoming a journalist, and lived in Spain for a number of years.
+At age 18, she spent a summer in a kibbutz in Israel.
 She is the widow of the editor of the Irish Independent's Sunday Review, Peter Carvosso.
 Born in England in 1947, he died of motor neurone disease in January 2015, aged 67; O'Doherty was his second wife.